learn-co-curriculum/phase-3-hashketball/README.md

 | **Blocks**         | 7                 | 15                | 5                 | 1               | 5                 |
 | **Slam Dunks**     | 2                 | 10                | 5                 | 0               | 12                |

 Write a method called `game_hash` that returns your nested data structure.
+We might suggest starting off with having `game_hash` return only a `{}`.
+Then run the `game_hash` tests (see next section) and slowly build up your NDS to satisfy those tests.
+We'll describe the strategy here in the next sections.

+### Process Tip: Writing NDS is Hard

+Writing NDS' is challenging because we humans can lose track of whether or not we closed a `{...}` set or added a `,` in the right place.
+Running a small chunk of tests (more on that in the next section ) to make sure our NDS is _syntactically valid_ (i.e. honors Ruby's grammar rules) is a good idea.
+This allows a process like:

+* Start with something _syntactically valid_, but _incorrect_ e.g. `{}`
+* Make an edit
+* run the tests
+* Is the NDS valid?
+Great!
+* Make another edit
+* Run the tests...error!
+* Add missing comma
+* Add the comma
+* Run tests...
+* Working again!

+Syntactically valid, but wrong NDS are easier to correct than to fix _syntactically invalid_ ***and*** wrong NDS.

+### Process Tip: Run Only a Few Tests

+When we have a lot of tests and run them all with `learn` and get back all those failing messages it can make us feel sad.
+It's like telling someone you're trying to learn an étude on piano and they keep telling you it's not perfect yet.
+"Yeah, we know, that's why we' said we're _l-e-a-r-n-i-n-g_ it."

-We can run a section of our tests by using the following command from the CLI
+We can run a section of our tests by using the following command from the CLI:

 `rspec spec/hashketball_spec.rb -e game_hash`

-The `learn` program uses `rspec` to evaluate test success.
-So, if we get a chunk of the tests working, as verified by the command above, we can trust that those tests will pass when we run `learn`.
 The thing that lets us run only a portion of the test suite is the `-e` for `--example` flag.
 It means "only run tests in a section that matches the word `game_hash`."
 You can read more about it in the [RSpec documentation for `--example`][example].

+The `learn` program uses `rspec` to evaluate test success.
+So, if we get a chunk of the tests working, as proved by `rspec`, we can trust that those tests will pass when we run `learn`.

 Let's zoom back out again and run _all_ the tests.
-We should expect to see lots of failures ***and that's OK!*** We expect tests we haven't worked on to, well, _not work_.
-But the good news, the thing that makes our hearts happy is that the three tests in the "`game_hash`" example are _passing_.
+Many tests fail, but the good news is that the three tests in the "`game_hash`" example are _passing_.

+With these Process Tips in your toolbox, you should be able to get to a valid NDS.
+Congratulations!
+That's the first ⅓ of the work done!

 ### Process Tip